Beilinson-Drinfeld Schubert varieties of parahoric group schemes and twisted global Demazure modules: Introduction

-The aim of this paper is to develop an algebraic theory of twisted global Demazure modules of $\gs$, and generalize the work \cite{DFF21} to the twisted setting, i.e. to establish a duality between twisted global Demazure modules of $\gs$ and the spaces of global sections of line bundles on BD Schubert varieties of $\mc{G}$.
-In order to establish this duality, a large part of our work is devoted to proving the flatness of BD Schubert varieties of $\mc{G}$, and establishing factorizable and equivariant structures on BD Grassmannians of $\mc{G}$, for more general parahoric Bruhat-Tits group scheme $\G$.
+Our original purpose of this paper is to develop an algebraic theory of twisted global Demazure modules of $\gs$, and generalize the work \cite{DFF21} to the twisted setting, i.e. to establish a duality between twisted global Demazure modules of $\gs$ and the spaces of global sections of line bundles on BD Schubert varieties of $\mc{G}$.
+In order to establish this duality, the major part of our work is devoted to proving the flatness of BD Schubert varieties of $\mc{G}$, and establishing factorizable and equivariant structures on the rigidified line bundles over the BD Grassmannians, for more general parahoric Bruhat-Tits group scheme $\G$.
 On this part, we closely follow the works \cite{Zhu09,Zhu14,Zhu17} of Zhu.
-In fact, our work also provides proofs of some geometric ingredients needed in \cite{DFF21}, which seem to be missing in literature.
+In fact, our work also provides proofs of some geometric ingredients needed in \cite{DFF21}, which were missing in literature.
+In spite of the parallels with the untwisted case, there are some essential differences between twisted and untwisted cases.
+For example, the twisted theory over $\mathbb{A}^1$ is already very involved.
+We need to employ many new ideas and techniques to take care of ramifications.

 Let $\Gamma$ be the finite group acting on $G$ generated by $\sigma$, and let $C$ be an irreducible smooth algebraic curve over $\mathbb{C}$ with a faithful $\Gamma$-action such that all ramified points in $C$ are totally ramified.
 Let $\bar{C}$ be the quotient curve $C/\Gamma$.
 Let $\mc{G}$ be the $\Gamma$-fixed point subgroup scheme of the Weil restriction group $\mr{Res}_{C/\bar C}(G\times C)$.
 Then $\mc{G}$ is a parahoric Bruhat-Tits group scheme over $\bar C$.
 In Section \ref{825344}, we define Beilinson-Drinfeld Schubert varieties of $\mc{G}$ and prove their flatness.